chlubba/PyPNS/README.md

 For a quick start the Binder docker can be used that was contributed by [russelljjarvis](https://github.com/russelljjarvis) at [fun-zoological-computing](https://github.com/fun-zoological-computing/PyPNS).

 Click on the picture below to start the docker in mybinder.org.
-Type code like in the picture or launch `jupyter_test.ipynb`.
+Type code like in the picture or launch `work/PyPNS/jupyter_test.ipynb`.

 [![PyPNS_build.png](PyPNS_build.png)](https://mybinder.org/v2/gh/fun-zoological-computing/PyPNS/master)